Friction

 Friction example - trolley

 When pushing a trolley, friction is generated between the wheels of the trolley and the surface it is being pushed on.
 As the trolley moves, the wheels come into contact with the surface, and the interaction between these surfaces creates friction.
-This friction acts against the direction of motion, making it more difficult to push the trolley smoothly.
+This friction acts against the direction of motion and makes it more difficult to push the trolley smoothly.
 The resistance produced by friction is essential for the trolley to maintain traction and prevent it from slipping or sliding uncontrollably.

 Skating